 Languages on Island

-Yes, Hawaiʻi is a US state and English is the expected language, however there is also Hawaiian, Pidgin, and many families or exchange students which speak the language of their home countries.
+Yes, Hawaiʻi is a US state and English is the expected language, however there is also Hawaiian, Pidgin, and other languages spoken in the islands.

 Hawaiian has multiple dialects ranging from island to island and district to district, all unified over time and due to outside influence and community connections.

-"giving the gift of the breath of life" the Pacific Island greeting of sharing a breath.
-In modern times the word can be used as a greeting, a term of love of endearment, ect.
-Having the "Spirit of Aloha" is usually a welcoming, hospitable culture which makes an individual feel very welcome and honored.
+"Giving the gift of the breath of life:" The Polynesian greeting of sharing a breath.
+In modern times the word can be used as a greeting, a term of love of endearment, etc. Having the "spirit of aloha" is usually a welcoming, hospitable attitude that makes an individual feel very welcome and honored.

 - Foreigner.
 Can be a simple description of an individual or could be derogatory depending on the context.